w3woody/OCTools/Docs/OCLex.md

     {DIGIT}+     { return INTEGER; }

-(Note: when the code segment is written to the Objective C file, the curly braces are stripped.
+When the code segment is written to the Objective C file, the curly braces are stripped.
 So if you need to declare a local variable in your action code segment, you will need to write: